 The instrumental music program at Hutchins engages professional music specialists who provide a diverse range of instrumental tuition.
 In conjunction with this, music specialists are also engaged in the classroom music program, which involves every student from Years 3–7 being given the opportunity to learn an instrument.
 Supporting the instrumental tuition is a wide-ranging ensemble program that includes bands, orchestras and smaller ensembles.
 Involvement in any one of these ensembles has been proven to enhance students’ music skills and experiences and your children are encouraged to take part.

 Supporting the instrumental programs is an equally strong choral program.
-Choral groups are divided into four groups: Year 2 (The Cubs), Years 3–6 (The Pride), Years 7 and 8 (The Roar), and Years 9–12 (The Lions).
+Choral groups are divided into four groups: Year 2 (The Cubs), Years 3–6 (The Pride), Middle School, and Senior School.
 Each individual choir meets regularly with students encouraged to participate.